-An arts plan that offers more targeted strategies and concepts to support arts and culture in Spokane is part and parcel to efforts to support local artists and arts and cultural organizations in Spokane.
+An arts and culture plan that brings together a spectrum of organizations and individuals, and offers targeted strategies and concepts to support arts and culture could be of great benefit to Spokane.
 The City's municipal arts plan, adopted in 2004 and amended in 2007, defines a process for funding, selection, maintenance and removal of public art through the municipal code (chapter 07.06 SMC, Article VII Municipal Art Policy).
 The City should engage in an intentional process to develop a robust arts and culture plan with a particular attention to Downtown, which would be a strong forum to address how the City and partner organizations can support cultural expression and vet mechanisms to preserve and encourage new cultural uses both citywide and Downtown.
+We suggest broadening the scope to include both arts and culture.
+The exact scope of cultural uses can be explored in the plan, but it can include things of importance to the overall culture of Spokane, such as its annual events and its well-loved small businesses, and include the expressions of Spokane's diverse communities through foods, festivals, and holiday traditions.
+An arts and culture plan should address the needs of the full spectrum of people in the community, offering opportunities for multicultural organizations, and making sure that there are ways for people of all incomes to enjoy free and low-cost activities.